Frequently Asked Questions

 In Southeast Asia:

 Although, each country has its own currency including the Riel (Cambodia), Dong (Vietnam), Bhat (Thailand), and Kip (Laos), U.S. dollars are widely accepted in each country.
 ATMs are available in most large cities and will dispense the local currency.
+In Myanmar, while US dollars are accepted at most hotels and attractions, food, souvenirs and other daily purchases usually require local currency (Kyat).
+Because the country is new to foreign visitors, ATMs are not always readily available, and it is advised that you bring all the money you need from home.
 The currency on board is the U.S. dollar.
 Shipboard accounts can be settled by credit card (Visa or Mastercard) or with cash.
 Traveller's cheques are not accepted.

 Ecuador uses US Dollars as their official currency.
 Credit cards are usually accepted in larger towns.
 In smaller towns cash is recommended.
 Shipboard accounts can be settled by credit card, cash or travelers checks.